 The missionary comes into the market with a message, ready to put something right in a category where it thinks the existing philosophy is wrong.
-This challenger wants to use a product, service or brand experience to convert the customer to a better way of thinking.
-Al-Jazeera is looking the address the balance of media coverage of the Middle East; Lululemon offers free yoga classes to the public in the hopes of attracting people to a healthy, fit lifestyle centered around personal goals.
+This challenger wants to use a product, service, or brand experience to convert the customer to a better way of thinking.
+Al-Jazeera is looking the address the balance of media coverage of the Middle East, and Lululemon offers free yoga classes to the public in the hopes of attracting people to a healthy, fit lifestyle centered around personal goals.

 - The Next Generation

 This challenger questions the validity of the market leader by positioning the market leader as perfect for times gone by, but not right for the present.
 Now that times have changed, isn’t a new brand more appropriate?
 Audi is positioning itself as the progression of luxury, going up against traditional luxury brands such as Mercedes.

 This type of challenger is something of a modern day Robin Hood, taking from the few and giving to the many, equalizing the marketplace.
 The challenger takes something exclusive, such as good design, fine clothing, or the ability to produce a movie, and brings it to the masses.
 IKEA brings modern, eco-friendly furniture and home goods to the market at affordable prices that are suitable to smaller apartments and homes, as well as large houses.
 YouTube has given anyone with a video camera the opportunity to produce and share entertainment.

 This challenger swims against the current, not only in the category, but in the culture as well.
 Camper shoes encourages people to walk, not run, taking on the conventional wisdom that running is the best way to pursue fitness.

 - The Visionary